aditya8sharma/CI-CD-Pipeline-for-Java-Based-Application/README.md

 http://<ec2-instance-public-ip>:8080

 Note: If you don't want to allow `All Traffic` to your EC2 instance
-      1. Delete the inbound traffic rule for the instance
+      - Delete the inbound traffic rule for the instance
-      2. Edit the inbound traffic rule to only allow custom TCP port `8080`
+      - Edit the inbound traffic rule to only allow custom TCP port `8080`

-After logging in to Jenkins,
+To find the password,
       - Run - `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`
       - Enter the Administrator password